-The Wilmington Education Advisory Committee's Final Report, Strengthening Wilmington Education: An Action Agenda revealed several persistent problems likely to adversely affect life opportunities of students residing in the City of Wilmington: a significant and persistent achievement gap on state-mandated standardized tests in Math and Reading at all grade levels; lower graduation rates (the City of Wilmington 68%, Statewide 84%) and associated higher drop-out rates.
-Among many problems experienced by students (health, nutrition, family crises), getting lost between schools and districts is under appreciated; Christina estimates that 30% of its City of Wilmington population changes residence annually, often across school district lines.
-Reducing fragmentation of education governance is a first step toward improving access to quality education for City of Wilmington students and part of a larger intervention strategy that will include increased, targeted funding for at risk students; improved collaboration between traditional and charter schools; and enhanced engagement with parents and the community.
+The Wilmington Education Advisory Committee's final report, Strengthening Wilmington Education: An Action Agenda revealed several persistent problems likely to adversely affect life opportunities of students residing in the City of Wilmington: a significant and persistent achievement gap on state-mandated standardized tests in Math and English Language Arts at all grade levels; lower graduation rates (68 percent for City of Wilmington students, compared to 84 percent statewide) and associated higher drop-out rates.
+In addition to the many adverse experiences by students, many students migrate between schools.
+Reducing fragmentation of education governance is a first step toward improving access to quality education for City of Wilmington students and part of a larger intervention strategy that will include increased, targeted funding for at-risk students; improved collaboration between traditional and charter schools; and enhanced engagement with parents and the community.

 These findings support a larger narrative of institutional inequality that also helps explain disparities in the criminal justice system.
-Lack of educational opportunity, high drop-out rates, and diminished job prospects have been linked to involvement with crime;

-addressing these root factors will be a crucial step in meeting the goals of both Commissions.
+Lack of educational opportunity, high drop-out rates, and diminished job prospects have been linked to involvement with crime; addressing these root factors will be a crucial step in meeting the goals of both commissions.
 By working together towards common objectives, the Wilmington Education Improvement Commission and the Access to Justice Commission can better develop plans to equalize opportunity for all Delawareans.